SitnicV/Windows-Apps/README.md

 - [Kodi](https://kodi.tv/) : Kodi is a free media player that is designed to look great on your big screen TV but is just as at home on a small screen.

 ---
+# Audio

+- [Spotify](https://www.spotify.com/download) : Spotify is a digital music service that gives you access to millions of songs.
+- [AIMP](http://www.aimp.ru/?do=download) : Is powerful free audio player for Windows and Linux (through Wine) that supports for local files, NAS, clouds and podcasts.
+Additionally, it includes powerful tools to operate with audio files.
+- [Tauon Music Box](https://tauonmusicbox.rocks/) : A modern, streamlined music player app that's packed with features!
+An emphasis on playlists and drag and drop importing puts you in control of your music library!
+Faded volume control, 24bit FLAC support and gapless playback provides the ultimate listening experience!
+- [Audacity](https://www.audacityteam.org/) : Audacity is a free, easy-to-use, multi-track audio editor and recorder.
+Edit, mix, and enhance your audio tracks with the power of Audacity.
+- [MusicBee](https://getmusicbee.com) : Makes it easy to manage, find, and play music files on your computer.
+MusicBee also supports podcasts, web radio stations and SoundCloud integration
+- [Ocenaudio](https://www.ocenaudio.com/) : The ocenaudio is a cross-platform audio editor, easy to use, fast and functional.
+- [Clownfish Voice Changer](https://clownfish-translator.com/voicechanger/) : Clownfish Voice Changer is an application for changing your voice.
+It's installed on system level so every application that uses microphone or other audio capture device will be affected.
+In general - your voice will be modified in Steam, Skype, Hangouts, ooVoo, Viber, Ekiga, Jitsi, Ventrilo, TeamSpeak, Mumble, Discord, etc.
+- [LMMS](https://lmms.io/) : LMMS is a free, open source, multiplatform digital audio workstation.
+- [MIXX](https://mixxx.org) : Free and open source DJ software for Windows, macOS, and Linux
+- [EarTrumpet](https://github.com/File-New-Project/EarTrumpet) : Volume Control per application for Windows.

+---
 # Office

 ### Note-Taking and Document Organization

 - [Anytype](https://download.anytype.io/) : for those who celebrate trust & autonomy.
 - [Notion](https://www.notion.so) : A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team.
+- [Taskade](https://www.taskade.com/) : Harness AI to generate new ideas and map out anything.
+Convert your brainstorming sessions into mind maps and track progress across projects.
+Taskade is your creative canvas for dynamic workflows, like the art of origami.
 - [Obsidian](https://obsidian.md/) : Obsidian is the private and flexible note‑taking app that adapts to the way you think.
 - [Joplin](https://joplinapp.org/) : An open source note-taking app.
 Capture your thoughts and securely access them from any device.
 - [Simplenote](https://simplenote.com/) : The simplest way to keep notes.
 Light, clean, and free.
 Simplenote is now available for iOS, Android, Mac, and the web.